 Revolving Credit Facilities.
-CenterPoint Energy's \$1.2 billion credit facility has a first drawn cost of LIBOR plus 55 basis points based on CenterPoint Energy's current credit ratings.
-The facility contains a debt (excluding transition and other securitization bonds) to earnings before interest, taxes, depreciation and amortization (EBITDA) covenant, which was modified (i) in August 2008 so that the permitted ratio of debt to EBITDA would continue at its thencurrent level for the remaining term of the facility and (ii) in November 2008 so that the permitted ratio of debt to EBITDA would be temporarily increased until the earlier of December 31, 2009 or CenterPoint Houston's issuance of bonds to securitize the costs incurred as a result of Hurricane Ike, after which time the permitted ratio would revert to the level that existed prior to the November 2008 modification.
+CenterPoint Energy's \$1.2 billion credit facility has a first drawn cost of the London Interbank Offered Rate (LIBOR) plus 55 basis points based on CenterPoint Energy's current credit ratings.
+The facility contains a debt (excluding transition and other securitization bonds) to earnings before interest, taxes, depreciation and amortization (EBITDA) covenant, which was modified (i) in August 2008 so that the permitted ratio of debt to EBITDA would continue at its then-current level for the remaining term of the facility and (ii) in November 2008 so that the permitted ratio of debt to EBITDA would be temporarily increased until the earlier of December 31, 2009 or CenterPoint Houston's issuance of bonds to securitize the costs incurred as a result of Hurricane Ike, after which time the permitted ratio would revert to the level that existed prior to the November 2008 modification.
+Non-recourse securitization bonds are not included within the definition of debt for purposes of this covenant.

-CenterPoint Houston's \$289 million credit facility's first drawn cost is LIBOR plus 45 basis points based on CenterPoint Houston's current credit ratings.
-The facility contains a debt (excluding transition and other securitization bonds) to total capitalization covenant.
+CenterPoint Houston's \$289 million credit facility contains a debt (excluding transition and other securitization bonds) to total capitalization covenant.
+The facility's first drawn cost is LIBOR plus 45 basis points based on CenterPoint Houston's current credit ratings.

-CERC Corp.'s \$950 million credit facility's first drawn cost is LIBOR plus 45 basis points based on CERC Corp.'s current credit ratings.
+On October 7, 2009, the size of the CERC Corp. revolving credit facility was reduced from \$950 million to \$915 million through removal of Lehman Brothers Bank, FSB (Lehman) as a lender.
+Prior to its removal, Lehman had a \$35 million commitment to lend.
+All credit facility loans to CERC Corp. that were funded by Lehman were repaid in September 2009.
+CERC Corp.'s \$915 million credit facility's first drawn cost is LIBOR plus 45 basis points based on CERC Corp.'s current credit ratings.
 The facility contains a debt to total capitalization covenant.

-Under CenterPoint Energy's \$1.2 billion credit facility, CenterPoint Houston's \$289 million credit facility and CERC Corp.'s \$950 million credit facility, an additional utilization fee of 5 basis points applies to borrowings any time more than 50% of the facility is utilized.
+Under CenterPoint Energy's \$1.2 billion credit facility, CenterPoint Houston's \$289 million credit facility and CERC Corp.'s \$915 million credit facility, an additional utilization fee of 5 basis points applies to borrowings any time more than 50% of the facility is utilized.
 The spread to LIBOR and the utilization fee fluctuate based on the borrower's credit rating.

-As of December 31, 2008 and June 30, 2009, the following loan balances were outstanding under CenterPoint Energy's long-term revolving credit facilities (in millions):
+As of December 31, 2008 and September 30, 2009, the following loan balances were outstanding under CenterPoint Energy's long-term revolving credit facilities (in millions):

-mber 31, 2008 j une 30, 2009 CenterPoint Energy \$1.2 billion credit facility borrowings \$ 264 \$ 109 CenterPoint Houston \$289 million credit facility borrowings 251 CERC Corp. \$950 million credit facility borrowings 926 400 Total credit facility borrowings \$ 1,441 \$ 509
+Dec ember 31, 2008 September 30, 2009 CenterPoint Energy credit facility borrowings \$ 264 \$ - CenterPoint Houston credit facility borrowings 251 - CERC Corp. credit facility borrowings 926 10 Total credit facility borrowings \$ 1,441 \$ 10

-In addition, as of December 31, 2008 and June 30, 2009, CenterPoint Energy had approximately \$27 million and \$29 million, respectively, of outstanding letters of credit under its \$1.2 billion credit facility and CenterPoint Houston had approximately \$4 million of outstanding letters of credit under its \$289 million credit facility as of both December 31, 2008 and June 30, 2009.
-There was no commercial paper outstanding that would have been backstopped by CenterPoint Energy's \$1.2 billion credit facility or CERC Corp.'s \$950 million credit facility at December 31, 2008 and June 30, 2009.
-CenterPoint Energy, CenterPoint Houston and CERC Corp. were in compliance with all debt covenants as of June 30, 2009.
+In addition, as of both December 31, 2008 and September 30, 2009, CenterPoint Energy had approximately \$27 million of outstanding letters of credit under its \$1.2 billion credit facility and CenterPoint Houston had approximately \$4 million of outstanding letters of credit under its \$289 million credit facility.
+There was no commercial paper outstanding that would have been backstopped by CenterPoint Energy's \$1.2 billion credit facility as of December 31, 2008 and September 30, 2009.
+There was \$-0- and \$15 million of outstanding commercial paper backstopped by CERC Corp.'s credit facility as of December 31, 2008 and September 30, 2009, respectively.
+CenterPoint Energy, CenterPoint Houston and CERC Corp. were in compliance with all debt covenants as of September 30, 2009.